We are ZaRiah.

 A “world-class emerging ensemble,” ZaRiah is a collaboration of multifaceted artists who are guided by their varying backgrounds and cultures.

-Known for their dynamic staging and audience engagement, ZaRiah was the First Prize Winner of the Frances Walton Chamber Music Competition.
-They recently embarked on a tour of Washington state in which they performed multiple concerts, were featured on Classical KING-FM, and paid visits to numerous public schools for outreach programs.
 For ZaRiah, their top priority is connecting with people.
-They will often interact with their audiences in various ways such as implementing choreography, performing from memory, as well as conversing directly with the audience.
+They often interact with their audiences in various ways such as implementing choreography, performing from memory, as well as conversing directly with the audience.
 ZaRiah believes the intimate and interactive environment of chamber music is what makes it special and meaningful.
+The ensemble’s passion for new music leads them to collaborate regularly with composers and program new works.

 In addition, ZaRiah’s members are accomplished orchestral musicians, having performed with ensembles including the London Symphony Orchestra, Boston Symphony Orchestra, New World Symphony, Los Angeles Philharmonic, Artosphere Festival Orchestra, Akron Symphony Orchestra, Hartford Symphony Orchestra, and Charleston Symphony Orchestra, among numerous others.